Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <p> LIDAR data is incredibly important because it allows us to create detailed and accurate maps of the Earth's surface and objects on it.
 By using laser beams to measure distances, LIDAR can create 3D models of forests, cities, and even the ocean floor with high precision.
 This data is crucial for urban planning, managing natural resources, studying climate change, and understanding geological processes.
 It helps scientists, engineers, and planners make informed decisions about infrastructure, conservation efforts, disaster response, and more.
 In essence, LIDAR data provides a valuable perspective on our world that helps us protect the environment, plan for the future, and improve our understanding of Earth's complex systems. </p> <br>

-<p> In this tutorial, we will be downloading, processing, and modeling LIDAR data from KYFromAbove -- a government sponsored geoportal that is "focused on building and maintaining a current basemap for the Commonwealth that can meet the needs of its users at the state, federal, local, and regional level" (KYFromAbove, 2024).
-The goal is to create hillshade data that demonstrates the elevation change and lighting in one particular LIDAR tile.
-To provide additional clarity, this tutorial is focused on the workflow for downloading and using LIDAR data.
-If you wish to use LIDAR data outside of Kentucky, the same general steps apply.
-Some possible sources of LIDAR data can be found <a href="https://gisgeography.com/top-6-free-lidar-data-sources/"> here</a>. </p> <br>
+<p> In this tutorial, LIDAR data from KYFromAbove will be downloaded, processed, and modeled.
+KYFromAbove is a government-sponsored geoportal "focused on building and maintaining a current basemap for the Commonwealth that can meet the needs of its users at the state, federal, local, and regional level" (KYFromAbove, 2024).
+The goal is to create hillshade data that demonstrates elevation change and lighting in one particular LIDAR tile.
+To provide additional clarity, the workflow for downloading and using LIDAR data will be the focus of this tutorial.
+If LIDAR data from outside Kentucky is to be used, the same general steps can be applied.
+Some possible sources of LIDAR data can be found <a href="https://gisgeography.com/top-6-free-lidar-data-sources/">here</a>. </p> <br>

-<p> <em> Do note that you will need the "Spatial Analyst" extension for ArcGIS Pro to create a hillshade.
-If you do not have that extension enabled, then you can export the intermediary raster dataset to QGIS to create a hillshade.  </em> </p> <br>
+<p> <em> It should be noted that the "Spatial Analyst" extension for ArcGIS Pro is required to create a hillshade.
+If this extension is not enabled, the intermediary raster dataset can be exported to QGIS for hillshade creation.  </em> </p> <br>

-<p> Begin by going to <a href="https://kyfromabove.ky.gov/"> KYFromAbove</a>.
-Scroll down until you find "Download Point Cloud Data" and select "View" (Figure 1).  </p> <br>
+<p> Begin by navigating to <a href="https://kyfromabove.ky.gov/">KYFromAbove</a>.
+Scroll down until "Download Point Cloud Data" is found, and "View" should be selected (Figure 1).  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/yo7ecd7.jpeg" alt="Point Cloud Data" style="width:100%;max-width:625px">
 <figcaption> Figure 1.
 Finding Point Cloud Data on KYFromAbove   </figcaption>
 </figure> <br>

-<p> This will bring up an index grid map of KY, with each grid containing compressed LIDAR (LAZ) data representing the corresponding area.
-The grids are numbered by their position, with tile grids in Kentucky following the format of NxxxExxx, where “x” is a number.
-Zoom in on to the grid map and click on the desired tile to bring up its metadata and download link.
-Download the latest version of the data using the FTP link.
-Any grid is viable for this project, because they are all processed in the same way.
-Grid N169E188 was selected for this tutorial (Figure 2).
-It is recommended, however, to choose a grid with some buildings in it so that the result of this project is more impressive.   </p> <br>
+<p> An index grid map of Kentucky will be displayed, with each grid containing compressed LIDAR (LAZ) data representing the corresponding area.
+The grids are numbered according to their position, with tile grids in Kentucky following the format NxxxExxx, where “x” is a number.
+The grid map should be zoomed in on, and the desired tile should be clicked to display its metadata and download link.
+The latest version of the data can be downloaded using the FTP link.
+Any grid can be used for this project, as all grids are processed in the same way.
+Grid N169E188 has been selected for this tutorial (Figure 2).
+However, it is recommended that a grid with some buildings be chosen so that the results of the project are more impressive.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/mqkr31z.jpeg" alt="LIDAR Web Map " style="width:100%;max-width:625px">
 <figcaption> Figure 2.
 Selecting a LIDAR Index Grid to Download on the ArcGIS Web Map    </figcaption>
 </figure> <br>

-<p> Next, this LAZ data needs to be decompressed.
-A LAZ file is a compressed file type used to store LIDAR data.
-A LAS file is the uncompressed form of a LAZ file and is compatible with GIS software.
-LAS files are typically compressed into LAZ files due to the sheer amount of space LAS files take up. </p> <br>
+<p> Next, the LAZ data must be decompressed.
+A LAZ file is a compressed format used to store LIDAR data, while a LAS file is the uncompressed version of a LAZ file and is compatible with GIS software.
+LAS files are typically compressed into LAZ files due to the large amount of space LAS files occupy. </p> <br>

-<p> To decompress the LAZ dataset, use the "Convert LAS" tool on ArcGIS Pro.
-It may be helpful to create a folder for the uncompressed LAS data.
-Input the LAZ dataset, the target folder for the LAS dataset, set "Compression" to "No Compression", and leave LAS Options as default (Figure 3).
-Run the tool.  </p> <br>
+<p> To decompress the LAZ dataset, the "Convert LAS" tool in ArcGIS Pro should be used.
+It may be helpful for a folder to be created for the uncompressed LAS data.
+The LAZ dataset should be input, the target folder for the LAS dataset specified, "Compression" should be set to "No Compression", and LAS Options should be left at their default settings (Figure 3).
+The tool should then be run.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/KTdJ6BD.jpeg" alt="Decompressing LAZ" style="width:100%;max-width:625px">
 <figcaption> Figure 3.
 Converting LAZ to LAS on ArcGIS Pro   </figcaption>
 </figure> <br>

-<p> Add the newly uncompressed LAS dataset from the target folder into ArcGIS Pro.
-Zoomed out, it appears as a red square overlaid on part of Bowling Green.
-When zooming in, however, it appears as a dense set of multicolored points, where blue points represent lower elevation, and red points represent higher elevations (Figure 4). </p> <br>
+<p> The newly uncompressed LAS dataset from the target folder should be added to ArcGIS Pro.
+When zoomed out, it will appear as a red square overlaid on part of Bowling Green.
+Upon zooming in, however, it will be displayed as a dense set of multicolored points, with blue points representing lower elevation and red points representing higher elevations (Figure 4). </p> <br>

  <div class="row">
   <div class="column">